yaheya/yaheya.github.io/content/post/closing-bell-07152022.md

 I have taken few days break from writing my closing bell summary.
 Many things have happened in the last few days, unfortunately market taking a turn for the worst.
 All indices were mostly negative.

 Today, there is much needed market rally with all indices in solid green territory and also VIX dropping below 25.
-Vix well below 28.

 Here is a to a Market Bull run in 3/4 quarter of 2022!